 IDC's IaaS and Hosting Infrastructure Services examines the dynamics of the rapidly evolving hosting and data center/colocation services market.
 Managed hosting and cloud infrastructure services are converging as businesses incorporate IaaS into increasingly hybrid IT deployment approaches.
-Hybrid IaaS/hosting services provide a more flexible and optimization-oriented approach to the strategic issues of IT and business transformation and as a tactical approach to specific projects such as digital media delivery, ecommerce/Web presence, and distributed enterprise applications.
-As cloud-based IT infrastructure models gain momentum, "traditional" hosting providers are incorporating cloud options and architecture principles into their business strategies to support increasingly hybrid IT environments.
-IDC's IaaS and Hosting Infrastructure Services explores end users' evolution from standalone hosting and IaaS toward hybrid IT environments, analyzes market trends related to multicloud deployment, and tracks shifts in the service provider landscape — particularly the impact of the hyperscale public cloud service providers.
+Hybrid IaaS/hosting services provide a more flexible and optimization-oriented approach to the strategic issues of IT and business transformation as well as a tactical approach to specific projects such as digital media delivery, ecommerce/Web presence, and distributed enterprise applications.
+IDC's IaaS and Hosting Infrastructure Services explores end users' evolution from standalone hosting and IaaS toward hybrid IT environments, analyzes market trends related to multicloud deployment, and tracks shifts in the service provider landscape, including partnerships between "traditional" hosting providers and the hyperscale IaaS giants.

 - Managed hosting and dedicated hosted private cloud